 Wake Forest is a medium-sized town located in the state of North Carolina.
-With a population of 38,199 people and eight constituent neighborhoods, Wake Forest is the 28th largest community in North Carolina.
+With a population of 49,657 people and 15 constituent neighborhoods, Wake Forest is the 23rd largest community in North Carolina.
 Much of the housing stock in Wake Forest was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Wake Forest economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Wake Forest, where the median household income is $77,173.00.
+This seems to be the case in Wake Forest, where the median household income is $100,162.00.

-Wake Forest is a decidedly white-collar town, with fully 89.13% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Wake Forest is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Wake Forest who work in management occupations (15.60%), sales jobs (12.00%), and office and administrative support (11.99%).
+Wake Forest is a decidedly white-collar town, with fully 89.14% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Wake Forest is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Wake Forest who work in management occupations (17.29%), sales jobs (12.47%), and business and financial occupations (10.89%).

 Also of interest is that Wake Forest has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Wake Forest in 2010 was $33,124, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $132,496 for a family of four.
-However, Wake Forest contains both very wealthy and poor people as well.
+The per capita income in Wake Forest in 2018 was $40,217, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $160,868 for a family of four.

 Wake Forest is a very ethnically-diverse town.
 The people who call Wake Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wake Forest residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wake Forest include German, English, Italian, and Scottish.
+Important ancestries of people in Wake Forest include English, German, Irish, Italian, and Polish.

 The most common language spoken in Wake Forest is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and African languages.